SouthwestCCDC/triassic_shell/README.md

 Regional Collegiate Cyber Defense Competition.
-It has two parts: the Park Control Console, which is the CLI and either accessibly locally, or by running the `telnet` subcommand to expose it over telnet; and a simple flash webservice used to score and/or degrade the fences.
+It has two parts: the Park Control Console, which is the CLI and either accessibly locally, or by running the `telnet` subcommand to expose it over telnet; and a simple flask webservice used to score and/or degrade the fences.

 Persistence to disk is optional via the `-f` flag.
 It uses flat files with Python's pickle module, so thread-safety and concurrency is not